Cairath/ONI-Mods/README.md

 ----
 To use the mods you need to install ONI-ModLoader using instructions available here: https://github.com/javisar/ONI-Modloader#installation

 Compiled mod files are available for download in the [modfiles folder](/modfiles).
-Once the Modloader is installed the mod files (*.dll) should be placed in the Mods folder created by the Modloader in the game root directory.
+Once the Modloader is installed the mod files (*.dll) should be placed in the Mods folder (you need to create one manually) in the game root directory.